rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

 ![][tabs_2]

 :   1. **Theme** This sets the theme for displaying tabs in the module.
-[12%, 27%]
+[13%, 49%, sw]
     2. **Tabs Position** This option sets where in the module the tabs will appear.
-[16%, 27%]
+[19%, 42%, ne]
     3. **Display Limit** This option sets the amount of tiles that display when rendering.
 0 or ∞ indicates unlimited.
-[22%, 27%]
+[22%, 72%, sw]
     4. **Animation**  This dropdown gives you the ability to set the type of animation that happens during transitions from one tab to the next.
-[26%, 27%]
+[28%, 61%, sw]
     5. **Autoplay** Sets whether you want the module to start rolling through tabs automatically when the page loads, or to await a command from the visitor.
-[31%, 27%]
+[33%, 54%, sw]
     6. **Autoplay Delay** Sets the amount of time between cycled tabs in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.
-[37%, 27%]
+[38%, 68%, sw]
-    7. **Arrow Navigation** This option determines whether you wish to show or hide the arrow navigation controls on the module.
-[45%, 27%]
+    7. **Image Resize** This option allows you to set a maximum width and/or height for the thumbnail.
+[46%, 43%, se]
-    8. **Pagination** This toggle gives you control over whether or not you wish to show pagination.
-[51%, 27%]
+    8. **Preview Length** This option sets the length (in words) of the content preview for each item.
+[52%, 73%, sw]
     9.  **Strip HTML Tags** This option removes HTML tags from the description of an article.
-[57%, 27%]
+[57%, 49%, sw]
     10. **Default Title** You can set a default title for all articles from this field.
 If this selection is set at **Default Article Title**, then the article's given titles are used.
-[68%, 27%]
+[69%, 66%, sw]
     11. **Default Icon** Determines which image the module will default to when locating an icon for the tab.
-[73%, 27%]
+[74%, 43%, se]
     12. **Default Link** Determines which link field the module will default to when locating a link for the tab.
-[78%, 27%]
+[79%, 66%, sw]
     13. **Default Article Text** This field allows you to set default article text for all tab in the module.
 If this is not changed from its default, then the article's introductory text is used.
-[83%, 27%]
+[84%, 43%, se]

 1. The **Theme** option sets the theme for displaying tabs in the module.
 This may not be adjustable, depending on the template.

-2. **Tabs Position** sets where in the module the tabs will appear.
+2. **Tabs Position**: Sets where in the module the tabs will appear.

-3. **Display Limit** sets the amount of tiles that display when rendering.
+3. **Display Limit**: Sets the amount of tiles that display when rendering.
 0 or ∞ indicates unlimited.

-4. **Animation** gives you the ability to set the type of animation that happens during transitions from one tab to the next.
+4. **Animation**: Gives you the ability to set the type of animation that happens during transitions from one tab to the next.

-5. **Autoplay** sets whether you want the module to start rolling through tabs automatically when the page loads, or to await a command from the visitor.
+5. **Autoplay**: Sets whether you want the module to start rolling through tabs automatically when the page loads, or to await a command from the visitor.

-6. **Autoplay Delay** changes the amount of time between cycled tabs in the module.
+6. **Autoplay Delay**: Changes the amount of time between cycled tabs in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.

-7. **Arrow Navigation** This option determines whether you wish to show or hide the arrow navigation controls on the module.
+7. **Image Resize**: This option allows you to set a maximum width and/or height for the thumbnail.

-8. **Pagination** gives you control over whether or not you wish to show pagination.
+8. **Preview Length** This option sets the length (in words) of the content preview for each item.

-9. **Strip HTML Tags** removes or preserves HTML tags in the description of an article.
+9. **Strip HTML Tags**: Removes or preserves HTML tags in the description of an article.

 10. You can set a default title for all articles from the **Default Title** field.
 If this selection is set at **Default Article Title**, then the article's given titles are used.

-11. **Default Icon** determines which image the module will default to when locating an icon for the tab.
+11. **Default Icon**: Determines which image the module will default to when locating an icon for the tab.

-12. **Default Link** determines which link field the module will default to when locating a link for the tab.
+12. **Default Link**: Determines which link field the module will default to when locating a link for the tab.

-13. **Default Article Text** allows you to set default article text for all tab in the module.
+13. **Default Article Text**: Allows you to set default article text for all tab in the module.
 If this is not changed from its default, then the article's introductory text is used.

 [tabs]: assets/tabs.png
 [tabs_link]: tabs_mode.md